LeonBeltran/cs132portfolio/Data_Exploration.md

 - We observed that majority of the tweets show an average amount of aggression towards the LGBTQ community.
 - We also observed that a small spike occurred at the top end of the aggression score showing that there was a small amount of entries that were severely aggressive towards the LGBTQ community.

+- Some limitations in the aggression score formula
+  - An index was created in order to better regulate the variance between capital letters in tweets.
+It may be possible that a tweet was simply capitalizing a letter for grammatical or acronym reasons and wrote a short tweet which may have inflated their aggression score.
+  - The use of terms related to STDs were also counted toward aggression.

 ## Time Series Analysis

 - Part of our action plan was to test if there’s a correlation between the popularity of different STDs/STD keywords and negative stigma towards the LGBTQ community.